 Opening Hours: Open daily from 9 am to 5 pm

-Get Lost in the Granite Belt Maze
+Granite Belt Maze

 One of the fun Stanthorpe activities the kids will love is exploring the Granite Belt Maze.
 Here there are 3 different mazes of varying degree of difficulty.
 There is the large main maze for the entire family to enjoy as well as two smaller mazes perfect for the kids to enjoy on their own.
 If you’re up for a double challenge, as you go through the mazes, you can look for clues to complete a few riddles the staff give you as arrive.